ashleyfarrugia89/dremio-deployer/README.md

 The setup for Dremio can be performed using <b>User</b> who has <i>Owner</i> permissions in your Azure subscription, or alternatively an <b>Enterprise Application (EA)</b> that has the following permissions.

 ## Permissions
 > If you are using an Enterprise Application and it's Service Principal then you will need to assign the required Azure permissions below.
+Otherwise, skip this section.

 - Assign Contributor role to the EA on your subscription
 - Create custom role for Dremio using create_custom_dremio_role.sh and assign to the Enterprise Application

 ## Setup
-1. Assign ```Storage Blob Data Owner``` to your User on the Storage account created in [Pre-Requisites](#pre-requisite), alternatively if you are using an Enterprise Application then you will need to assign it to your EA.
+1. Assign ```Storage Blob Data Owner``` to your User on the Storage account created in [Pre-Requisites](#pre-requisite), alternatively if you are using an Enterprise Application then you will need to assign it this.
 2. Update dremio.config with relevant values for the following variables.

 | Variable  	| Description  | Required 	|